quicwg/ops-drafts/draft-ietf-quic-manageability.md

 protected.
 Further, information that was sent and exposed in handshake packets sent before the cryptographic context was established are validated later during the cryptographic handshake.
-Therefore, devices on path cannot alter any information or bits in QUIC packet headers, since alteration of header information will lead to a failed integrity check at the receiver, and can even lead to connection termination.
+Therefore, devices on path cannot alter any information or bits in QUIC packet headers, except specific parts of Initial packets, since alteration of header information  will lead to a failed integrity check at the receiver, and can even lead to connection termination.

 ## Connection ID and Rebinding {#rebinding}